yoctoyotta1024/CLEO/_sources/cxx/initialise/initialisemod.rst.txt

 RunCLEO Module
 ==============

-This module of CLEO contains the most generic templated types used to construct and run CLEO as a Super-Droplet Model (SDM) coupled to a Dynamics Solver.
+This module of CLEO contains the types and functions used to construct initial conditions for CLEO as a Super-Droplet Model (SDM) coupled to a Dynamics Solver.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

-   coupleddynamics
-   couplingcomms
-   creategbxs
-   createsupers
-   runcleo
-   sdmmethods
+   initialconditions